nidhishgajjar/Scigic/README.md

 ### Interested in solving complex problems.

-I am a self-taught engineer with a passion for building scalable, high-quality systems.
+I am an engineer with a passion for building scalable, high-quality systems.
 Seeking a challenging and innovative opportunity to use my skills and creativity to solve complex problems and make a positive impact.
 Confident in my ability to think outside the box and find imaginative solutions.

 Checkout my latest project - [UNIQART](https://linktr.ee/uniqart/)